-These disparities may be partly health-related (higher risks of diabetes and heart disease) (12), and due to material disadvantages (living conditions, occupations) and structural inequalities (13).
-Women from minoritised ethnic communities are more likely to experience poverty, have poorer educational outcomes and higher unemployment (14, 15).
-However, minoritised women are also known to have poorer experiences of maternity care (16-19), often receive less antenatal care (5, 20, 21), and face barriers to accessing care (22).
-In a UK national cohort study undertaken to explore disparities in maternal mortality rates, multiple areas of bias were identified in the treatment of Black women who died (23).
-Health professionals' use of poor and judgemental communication associated with cultural stereotyping (16, 17, 24-27) and microaggressions (23, 28) have been widely reported.
-Microaggressions refer to brief, verbal or behavioural and often unconscious interactions that transmit hostility and racial insults (28).
-These issues create barriers for women from minoritised communities to make informed decisions, and challenges for healthcare professionals to provide culturally sensitive care (4, 24, 29).
+These disparities may be partly health-related (e.g., higher risks of diabetes and heart disease) [12], or due to material disadvantages (e.g., living conditions, occupations) and structural inequalities [13]: women from minoritised ethnic communities are more likely to experience poverty, have poorer educational outcomes and higher unemployment [14, 15].
+However, minoritised women are also known to have poorer experiences of maternity care [16-19], often receive less antenatal care [5, 20, 21], and face barriers to accessing care [22].
+In a UK national cohort study undertaken to explore disparities in maternal mortality rates, multiple areas of bias were identified in the treatment of Black women who died [23].
+Health professionals' use of poor and judgemental communication associated with cultural stereotyping [16, 17, 24-27] and microaggressions [23, 28] have been widely reported.
+Microaggressions refer to brief, verbal or behavioural and often unconscious interactions that transmit hostility and racial insults [28].
+These issues create barriers for women from minoritised communities to make informed decisions, and challenges for healthcare professionals to provide culturally sensitive care [4, 24, 29].

-Minoritised ethnic women have been found to have higher rates of poor perinatal mental health, such as antenatal and postnatal depression, when compared to White populations (7-11, 30, 31).
-Women who are asylum-seekers or refugees are also more likely to experience mental health problems, including higher rates of depression, Post Traumatic Stress Disorder [PTSD] and other anxiety disorders (32-34).
-In some minority ethnic communities, poor mental health is stigmatised and a lack of validation can create barriers to care (35, 36).
-As different communities understand mental health in different ways, available information on poor mental health and how to access help may not suit the needs of all communities, meaning that women are less likely to access support (35-37).
+Minoritised ethnic women have been found to have higher rates of poor perinatal mental health, such as antenatal and postnatal depression, when compared to White populations [7-11, 30, 31].
+Women who are asylum-seekers or refugees are also more likely to experience mental health problems, including higher rates of depression, Post Traumatic Stress Disorder [PTSD] and other anxiety disorders [32-34].
+In some minority ethnic communities, poor mental health is stigmatised and a lack of validation can create barriers to care [35, 36].
+As different communities understand mental health in different ways, available information on poor mental health and how to access help may not suit the needs of all communities, meaning that women are less likely to access support [35-37].

-The UK Better Births maternity transformation agenda (38) and more recent national policy (39, 40) call for equitable and culturally safe care to address systemic racism, discrimination and healthcare disparities.
-It is argued that further research into the needs and care of minoritised ethnic perinatal women is needed to understand their needs, to help inform culturally sensitive care and resources, and to inform training to upskill healthcare professionals (29, 41, 42).
-As national analysis has limited power to detect which differences in maternity care are significant (Knight 2022), this highlights the importance of research which focuses on the lived experiences of women from minoritised ethnic communities in relation to maternity service provision (26).
+The UK Better Births maternity transformation agenda [38] and more recent national policy [39, 40] call for equitable and culturally safe care to address systemic racism, discrimination and healthcare disparities.
+It is argued that further research into the needs and care of minoritised ethnic perinatal women is needed to understand their needs, to help inform culturally sensitive care and resources, and to inform training to upskill healthcare professionals [29, 41, 42].
+As national analysis has limited power to detect which differences in maternity care are significant (Knight 2022), this highlights the importance of research which focuses on the lived experiences of women from minoritised ethnic communities in relation to maternity service provision [26].

 The MAINN research unit at the University of Central Lancashire were commissioned by an English North-West Local Maternity and Neonatal System (LMNS) to consult with women from minoritised ethnic communities to explore their experiences of maternity services, including maternity care and mental health support.
-LMNSs bring together all those involved in providing and organising maternity care in the National Health Service, such as midwives, obstetricians, service users, neonatal staff, managers, commissioners, public health professionals, educators, perinatal mental health providers and GPs (43).
-In response to national directives, in this paper we used an equity lens - defined as the act of being fair and equal (www.merriam-webster.com/dictionary/equity) - to report on key findings that illuminate women's experiences of inequalities and prejudices, and if and how their cultural and religious needs were met across this service footprint.
+LMNSs bring together all those involved in providing and organising maternity care in the National Health Service (NHS), such as midwives, obstetricians, service users, neonatal staff, managers, commissioners, public health professionals, educators, perinatal mental health providers and GPs [43].
+In response to national directives, in this paper we used an equity lens - defined as the act of being fair and equal (www.merriam-webster. com/dictionary/equity) - to report on key findings that illuminate women's experiences of inequalities and prejudices, and if and how their cultural and religious needs were met across this service footprint.
 Recommendations to help reduce inequalities and to improve outcomes are also provided.